You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • IPOs are highly expensive.

-• The cost of maintaining an ongoing public company and other unrelated costs of doing business.
+• The cost of maintaining an ongoing public company and other unrelated business costs.

-• Fluctuations in the company share prices can be quite distracting for management, which can be compensated and evaluated based on the performance of a stock.
+• Fluctuations in company share prices can be quite distracting for management, which can be compensated and evaluated based on a stock's performance.

 • The company must disclose all its finances, including tax, accounting, and other business information.